HydraDragonAntivirus/HydraDragonAntivirus/README.txt

 Also install Python from python.org Note: If you can't add ClamAV to the console on Windows etc, then copy it to the ClamAV folder
 For Windows you also need download https://npcap.com/#download for scapy and netsh advfirewall reset for reset firewall settings
-For Snort download at there: https://www.snort.org/downloads and add to console
+For Snort download at there: https://www.snort.org/downloads and add to console If you want run web signatures then you need load website signatures by button